davidmoshal/matching/README.md

 Machine-time is stateful and randomisation is indeterministic.
 They are supplied outside of the domain.

+### Warnings
+As all instruction manuals warn their readers in the very last pages, I strongly warn anyone [**NOT TO USE CQRS AND EVENT-SOURCING AT THE SYSTEM LEVEL**](https://www.infoq.com/news/2016/04/event-sourcing-anti-pattern).
+They are meant to be used within the [Bounded-context](https://martinfowler.com/bliki/BoundedContext.html) and the applications in your system need to be well divided by domains.
+Check out [Domain-driven development](https://medium.com/the-coding-matrix/ddd-101-the-5-minute-tour-7a3037cf53b8) if you want to explore more.

 ## Performance
 I plan on benchmarking of each command and potentially resolving any performance deficiency.
 My initial choice of tool is [JMH](https://openjdk.java.net/projects/code-tools/jmh/) as JetBrains also used it in [Kotlin Benchmarking](https://github.com/JetBrains/kotlin-benchmarks).

 ## Dependencies
 I intend to use as few dependencies as possible.
 However, I need support for Functional Programming and a fluent assertion framework as a minimum.